Bandit algorithms to emulate human decision making using probabilistic distortions: Introduction

+Variance as a risk measure has been explored in \cite{sani2012risk}, while coherent risk measures are considered in \cite{maillard2013robust}.
+Conditional value at risk, which is a popular risk measure that is coherent, has been explored in a bandit context in \cite{galichet2013exploration}.
+A UCB variant that incorporates variance in the confidence term is UCB-V --- see \cite{AudMunSze09:UCBV}.
+The aforementioned algorithms cannot be used as surrogates for optimizing the weight-distorted reward due to the inherent differences between coherent risk measures and weight-based distortions, which are non-coherent.
+More recently, in \cite{cassel2018general}, the authors derive a general framework for incorporating risk measures based on the empirical distribution function.
+This work can handle risk metrics such as conditional value at risk (CVaR), but, as we show later, risk measures based on weight-distortions cannot, in general, be fit into this framework.
+Beyond bandit learning, a risk measure based on cumulative prospect theory has been explored in a supervised learning context in \cite{leqi2019human,khim2020uniform}.

 The closest related previous contribution is that of \cite{prashanth2015cumulative}, where the authors bring in ideas from CPT to a reinforcement learning (RL) setting.
 In contrast, we formulate two multi-armed bandit models that incorporate weight-distortions.
-From a theoretical standpoint, we handle the exploration-exploitation tradeoff via UCB-inspired algorithms, while the focus of \cite{prashanth2015cumulative} was to devise a policy-gradient scheme given biased estimates of a certain CPT-value defined for each policy.
-Moreover, we provide finite-time regret bounds for both bandit settings, while the guarantees for the policy gradient algorithm of \cite{prashanth2015cumulative} are asymptotic in nature.
+From a theoretical standpoint, we handle the exploration-exploitation tradeoff and pure exploration bandit search problem, while the focus of \cite{prashanth2015cumulative} was to devise a policy-gradient scheme, given biased estimates of a certain CPT-value defined for each policy.
+Moreover, we provide finite-time bounds for both bandit settings, while the guarantees for the policy gradient algorithm in~\cite{prashanth2015cumulative} are asymptotic in nature.

-Previous works involving RDEU and CPT are huge in number; at a conceptual level, the work in this paper integrates machine learning (esp. bandit learning) with an RDEU approach that involves a probabilistic distortions via a weight function.
+Previous works involving RDEU and CPT are huge in number; at a conceptual level, the work in this paper integrates machine learning (esp. bandit learning) with an RDEU approach that involves a probabilistic distortion via a weight function.
 To the best of our knowledge, RDEU/CPT papers in the literature assume model information, i.e., a setting where the distributions of the arms are known, while we have a \textit{model-free} setting where one can only obtain sample values from the arms' distributions.
-Our setting makes practical sense; for instance, in the traveler's route choice problem one can only obtain sample delays for a particular route, while the distribution governing the delays for any route is not known explicitly.
+Our setting makes practical sense; for instance, in the traveller's route choice problem one can only obtain sample delays for a particular route, while the distribution governing the delays for any route is not known explicitly.